 - Cost – clients who have done their homework understand that composite decking is more expensive than wooden decking often by a factor of 2-3 times as much, but the lower cost of maintenance often means that the long term cost is lower.
 We’ll discuss your options and put together a quotation that covers what you need within your budget.

 - Time frames – how long until the job can start and then how long does the job take?
 We understand that you don’t want to be without your deck.
-Our average time from signing a contract to the start of a job is 2-3 weeks, although this time is dependent on many factors including the weather and the time needed to secure permits.
+Our average time from signing a contract to the start of a job is 2-3 weeks, although this time is dependent on many factors including material availability, and the most unpredictable of which is the weather plus the time needed to secure permits.
 The homeowner is always given 1-2 days’ notice prior to the start date.
 Most decking jobs take about a week.